 Largest earth-fill hydroelectric facility in the U.S., was started in 1933 on the Missouri River with full-pool attained about 1940.
 Generators were installed in the 1940s and today the facility has three generating units completed in 1951 at 105 megawatts, and two completed in 1961 at 80 megawatts.
 Generation is divided between the Western Interconnect and the Eastern Interconnect with one generator capable of switching between the two.
 Owned and operated by U.S. Army Corps of Engineers.

-Built as Clark Dam in 1908 at the confluence of the Blackfoot and Clark Fork Rivers, run-of-the-river with a capacity of about 3 megawatts.
+Built as Clark Dam in 1908 at the confluence of the Blackfoot and Clark Fork Rivers.
+This was a run-of-the-river facility with a capacity of about 3 megawatts.
 The dam backed up a great deal of metal-laden sediment dating to the flood year of 1908.
 The dam was decommissioned and removed between 2007 and 2010.

 Also known as Broadwater Dam, on the Missouri River, was built in 1940 as a run-of-the-river irrigation facility.
 A 10-megawatt turbine was added in 1989.
 The facility is owned by the state of Montana's Department of Natural Resources and Conservation and is designated a small power production Qualifying Facility by the Federal Energy Regulatory Commission.